CPE

 How can you get started as a bank accountant?

 This is where Becker’s CPE courses can be instrumental to helping grow valuable skills and meet your goals.
-We offer a wide variety of courses in banking accounting but for a comprehensive program to shift your expertise to the banking industry, consider our Banking Industry CPE Library.
+We offer a wide variety of courses in banking accounting but for a comprehensive program to shift your expertise to the banking industry, consider our Banking Industry CPE Library

-With over 10 courses and 13 credit hours, you will gain the knowledge necessary to become an expert and trusted advisor in the field.
+With 10 courses and 13 credit hours, you will gain the knowledge necessary to become an expert and trusted advisor in the field.
 Banking accounting and tax are complex, but Becker has a curriculum that will get you up to speed quickly.

 Now Leaving Becker.com